 - He must be able to trace his lineage back to the House of David.

-- He must inspire the non-Jews to abandon their religions (including Christianity and Islam) and attach themselves to the Torah of HaShem and to worship in His Holy House as Noahides or converts to Judaism.
+- He must inspire non-Jews to abandon their religions (including Christianity and Islam), attach themselves to the Torah of HaShem, and worship in His Holy House as Noahides or converts to Judaism.

 - He must lead the Jewish people in teshuvah (repentance) and obedience to HaShem and His Torah

 - He must unite the Jewish people and do away with the movements and other distractions.

 - He must cause all the Jews of the Diaspora (i.e. those scattered among the Gentile nations) to return Home to Israel.